Termx/playwright-python-sample/README.md

-Basic template using Playwright with pytest-bdd, and YAML.
+Basic template using Playwright with Behave BDD, and YAML.
 (WORK IN PROGRESS)

 Prerequisites:
 - Python 3.13.7